Yogi776/CoolMe-CLI/README.md

 coolme create-snowflake-depot -n snowflake -u yash -p Pk.99@1234 -h WIIHBDA-PF56723.snowflakecomputing.com -d SNOWFLAKE_SAMPLE_DATA -w COMPUTE_WH
 ```
 This command will create a new Snowflake depot named `snowflake` with the specified access credentials and database details.

 ---

-It looks like there's a mix-up in your documentation template between the `create-lens` command and `create-snowflake-depot` details.
-Additionally, the example command syntax contains a typo in the tool name ("oolme" should be "coolme") and mismatched parameters and command description.
-Let's correct these issues and refine the README content:

----